 As noted earlier, the CPUC placed a moratorium on all residential disconnection starting in March 2020.
 The moratorium was subsequently further extended through September 2021.
-Additionally, due to enrollment in payment plans or AMP and/or distribution of CAPP funds, it was not until June 30, 2022 that PG&E's disconnection moratorium formally ended,31 while SoCalGas and SDG&E did not disconnect any customers in 2022.
+Additionally, due to enrollment in payment plans or AMP and/or distribution of CAPP funds, it was not until June 30, 2022 that PG&E's disconnection moratorium formally ended,26 while SoCalGas and SDG&E did not disconnect any customers in 2022.
+After the lifting of the disconnections moratorium, disconnections increased in 2023.